If you're looking for auto body shop business insurance, we can get you free quotes.

 - Van conversions, except on a factory basis

-Property exposure: Your biggest concerns come from the flammable paints, chemicals, solvents and welding gas tanks that you use.
+Property exposure: Your biggest concerns come from the flammable paints, chemicals, solvents, and welding gas tanks that you use.
+To reduce your property risks, you should...

-- Properly label, separate and store these in approved locked metal cabinets.
+- Properly label, separate, and store flammables in approved locked metal cabinets.

 - Make sure that all wiring and light fixtures are UL-approved and meet electrical codes.